Starman (Ted Knight): Fictional character biography

-In the 1990s-era Starman series, Ted returns to active duty, partially inspired by his time-traveling son Jack.
-Additionally, it is revealed that he had a brief affair with the first Black Canary (Dinah Drake) in the 1960s.
+In the 1990s-era Starman series, Ted is motivated to return to active duty in part by his own time-traveling son, Jack.
+Additionally, it is revealed that Ted had a brief affair with the first Black Canary (Dinah Drake) in the 1960s.

-Like the rest of the Justice Society, Starman spends many years in retirement following the end of the Golden Age of heroes, but returns to help mentor the team's spiritual successors the Justice League of America.
-During this time, Ted Knight marries a woman named Adele Doris Drew and has two children, Jack and David.
-In Zero Hour: Crisis in Time!, Ted loses his slowed aging and is forced into retirement.
+Like the rest of the Justice Society, Starman spends many years in retirement following the end of the Golden Age of heroes, but returns to help mentor the team's spiritual successors the Justice League.
+During this time, Ted Knight marries Adele Drew and has two children, Jack and David.
+In Zero Hour: Crisis in Time!, Ted loses his slowed aging after being attacked by Extant and is forced into retirement.

-Ted later battles Doctor Phosphorus, whose radiation gives him terminal cancer.
-He is killed in battle with Mist while stopping his bomb from destroying the city.
+Following Ted's retirement, David inherits his mantle as Starman, but is killed in battle.
+Jack then inherits the title, although not without grievances.
+In exchange for Jack taking up the defense of Opal City, Ted agrees to use his cosmic-powered inventions for the benefit of mankind.
+Additionally, Ted gives aid and shelter to Solomon Grundy and a former Starman, Mikaal Tomas.

+In the final battle for the salvation of Opal City, Ted Knight confronts two of his deadliest enemies — Doctor Phosphorus and Rag Doll.
+Ted fends off the villains, but is left with terminal cancer due to Phosphorus's radiation.
+Ted eventually dies in battle with his old enemy Mist.
+With a variant of his gravity rod, he transports them both into the stratosphere, where Mist's doomsday bomb detonates without harming the city and kills them both.

 Powers and abilities

 Ted Knight has no natural, superhuman powers.
 His abilities stem from the use of his inventions, the gravity rod and the cosmic rod.
 These devices channel an unknown form of stellar radiation, which Ted is able to manipulate through the rod.
 As Starman, he possesses the ability to fly, project bursts of stellar energy, light, and heat, create force fields and simple energy constructs, and levitate objects.
 Extended use of the cosmic rod created a bond between it and Ted, allowing him to mentally summon the rod when separated from it.

-Ted possesses a brilliant intellect, mastery of several sciences, and a gift for invention.
-In addition to the gravity and cosmic rods, Ted created the cosmic staff used by his son, Jack, and the cosmic converter belt worn by his JSA teammates, the Star-Spangled Kid and Stargirl.
+Ted possesses a intellect, mastery of several sciences, and a gift for invention.
+In addition to the gravity and cosmic rods, Ted created the cosmic staff used by his son, Jack, and the cosmic converter belt used by Star-Spangled Kid and Stargirl.